Hot springs near Bend offer a relaxing and memorable experience. Let’s face it, soaking in a hot spring is one of the most unique outdoor activities.

 Cost: Paid

-While we typically prefer natural hot springs (you can’t beat an undeveloped pool), commercialized hot springs do have a lot to offer.
+As somewhat of hot-spring purists, we typically prefer natural hot springs, but we have to admit commercialized hot springs do have a lot to offer.

-In fact, Crane Hot Springs offers various types of accommodation, including suites, cabins, RV sites, and tent camping.
-Their hot springs are accessible for all guests and also open to day use.
+One of our favorite parts about Crane Hot Springs is the various types of accommodation, including suites, cabins, RV sites, and tent camping.

 Umpqua Hot Springs Oregon